-Whether you’re applying for a new credit card or an increase in your existing card’s credit limit, know that the card provider in question will look at several factors before making a decision.
-Just about every credit card provider in Australia considers the following when it comes to making credit limit decisions:
+Whether you’re applying for a new credit card or want to increase your existing card’s credit limit, the bank or provider will look at a range of factors to assess your application.
+This usually includes:

-How to use an online credit limit calculator
+What is an online credit card limit calculator?

-Online credit card limit calculators can, give you a vague idea of what your credit limit might look like.
-Unfortunately, it’s difficult to determine exactly what your credit limit is and you can’t be entirely sure of how your credit card provider will calculate your limit.
+Online credit card limit calculators can give you some idea of what your credit limit might look like.
+Unfortunately, you can't determine exactly what your credit limit is and you can’t be entirely sure of how your credit card provider will calculate your limit.

-If you do end up using an online credit card limit calculator, bear in mind that the result should only work as an indication of what you can look forward to, and don’t expect your card provider to rely on similar parameters.
+If you do use an online credit card limit calculator, keep in mind that the result is only an indication of what limit you could get, and don’t expect your card provider to rely on similar parameters.
 At the end of the day, it’s your card provider who establishes exactly what your credit limit should be.

 How can I calculate my own credit limit?